RoadieHQ/marketing-site/content/docs/custom-plugins/configuring/index.md

 ### Step 2.
 Installing

 Custom plugins are installed when the application is rebuilt.
 This rebuilding phase and plugin installation happens on an external workflow.
-This workflow can be triggered in a number of ways:
-1. By calling a webhook from your CI pipeline,
-2. By calling a webhook manually
-3. Automatically when a new NPM package is published to private, secure Roadie Artifactory.
+This workflow is triggered automatically when a new NPM package is published to private, secure Roadie Artifactory.

 Application update process happens automatically after the workflow is triggered and has run successfully.